abstratt/cloudfier/README.md

   * Maven 3.3.x
   * Eclipse Luna or newer([download](http://www.eclipse.org/downloads/))
   * A git client, including Eclipse Git
-  * M2E - Maven Integration for Eclipse (with Tycho support)
+  * M2E (Maven Integration for Eclipse) 1.5.x - Maven Integration for Eclipse (with Tycho support)
+  * Xtext SDK 2.8.x (use their own [update site](http://download.eclipse.org/modeling/tmf/xtext/updates/releases/))

-You can easily obtain M2E and EGit from the Eclipse Marketplace.
+You can easily obtain M2E, Xtext and EGit from the Eclipse Marketplace.
 If you don't have the Marketplace client installed (check Help &gt; Eclipse Marketplace), install it from here:
 [https://www.eclipse.org/mpc/](https://www.eclipse.org/mpc/)